e-mit/vat-invoice/README.md

 The Dockerfile has two targets: test and release.
 The release target avoids the inclusion of test files/packages in its hidden layers.

-Tests and linting checks run via GitHub actions in the test container.
-The release image is tagged with the commit hash.
+Tests and linting checks run via GitHub actions, in the test container, after each push.

 During development:
 - Run all tests locally with ```build_and_test.sh```